3 Billion Rural Consumers — Can Marketers Profit From Them?

 Some consumption items like gold do much better in rural than in urban areas.
 India’s rural consumers buy more gold than their urban counterparts, especially during religious festivals like Diwali and also after the harvest season.
 In terms of other products, research indicates that the packaged consumer goods industry is witnessing high growth rate in the rural areas.

-Three Billion Rural Consumers — Can Marketers Profit from Them? three billion rural consumers can marketers profit from them img 661db219d2465
+3 Billion Rural Consumers — Can Marketers Profit From Them? three billion rural consumers can marketers profit from them img 661db219d2465

 This is majorly due to rural migrants.
 They influence their family’s consumption pattern and aspire to give them the comforts available in urban areas.
 Satellite TV too has played a major role — it has created an awareness of various products and services available in urban areas.
 And lastly, mobile phones.
 India is the biggest user of WhatsApp.
 Companies are using mobile technology to reach consumers at places where electricity is sporadic.
 For example, HUL created Kan Khajuro Tesan or ‘centipede radio channel’, a free subscriber service with entertainment content.
 It offers blocks of entertainment, including popular and devotional music, and jokes interspersed with ads of Unilever brands.
 The company tracks which ads are working based on how long the callers stay online.
 The content is in the relevant local language for each consumer.
 The programme, over the years, grew popular, and brand awareness of HUL products soared in rural areas.